 You will also want to avoid underestimating the value of a non-working spouse.
 In the case of their death, you won’t need life insurance to replace lost income.
 However, that money can still help cover new expenses like child care or housekeeping help.

 Mistake #3: Not Comparing Life Insurance Rates

 Like any other type of insurance, you’ll want to shop around to make sure you’re getting the best rate.
 Signing up for a life insurance policy without comparing rates for a few different companies could end up unnecessarily costing you money.

 When you’re looking at multiple plans, you want to make sure you’re providing the same information to each insurer.
 You also want to review the different policies to look for any major differences in the coverage.
 This helps to ensure you’re getting the most accurate quotes.

 In some cases, the cost of buying life insurance may be enough to scare you away.
 Or you could be tempted to reduce your coverage amount to score a lower premium.
 But life insurance is not something you can afford to skimp on.

 Looking at your out-of-pocket costs is a more immediate concern.
 You’ll need to think about whether the money you save now is really worth the affect it could have on your family when you’re gone.
 If you’re finding that life insurance is too pricey, you may need to take a look at your budget.
 Try to see what you can cut back on before you opt for less coverage than you actually need.

 Mistake #5: Waiting Too Long to Buy Life Insurance

 The sooner you buy life insurance, the better.
 Premiums will only increase as you get older.
-Even if you’re in relatively good health, you’ll still pay more for every year you put it off.
+Even if you’re in relatively good health, you’ll still pay more for every year don’t get it.
 Not only that but you also run the risk of developing a serious illness or disease which may result in much higher premiums or being denied coverage altogether.